rogoran/id2223_lab2/README.md

 However, it's important to note that the effectiveness of retraining with L2 speaker data depends on various factors, including the quality and quantity of the added data, the initial model architecture, and the characteristics of the target user population.
 The specific insights from the paper you mentioned would provide more context and details regarding the observed improvements in ASR performance for L2 speakers.

 The paper used datasets Ville (~2 hours of labeled speech) and Språkcafé (unknown length).
-We tried to contact the authors to retrieve the data but to no
+We tried to contact the authors to retrieve the data but to no success.